anorangesky/katacoda-scenarios/jest-tutorial/step7.md

 # Using docker as a test-runner

-If you want to run the tests in a docker-container, you can do that just by going to the project root and typing `docker-compose run test`{{execute}}.
+If you want to run the tests in a docker-container, you can do that just by going to the project folder and running `docker-compose run test`{{execute}}.
 If you are interested to see how it works, you can read:

 1. `docker-compose.yml`
 2. The `Dockerfile`